laxmi124/laxmi124/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Laxmi Dutta</h1>
-<h3 align="center">Web developer with a passion for learning and the ability to produce clean, reusable, and optimised code.
+<h3 align="center">Web developer with a passion for learning and the ability to produce clean, reusable, and optimized code.
 Building and maintaining MERN-based web apps is something I'm really good at.
 I'm looking forward to working in a forward-thinking and challenging atmosphere..</h3>

 <p align= "center">